lukedodd/include-wrangler/README.md

 Include-wrangler will also output your programs include structure in graphvis format for visualisation or further analysis.

+Include-Wrangler should be useful for identifying headers or include statements which could be cleaned up - hopefully resulting in faster build times!

 ## Build

 The only requirement to build include-wrangler is the Haskell compiler GHC.
 Include-wrangler will compile and run under Windows or Linux and probably anywhere else which runs GHC reasonably well (e.g. OSX).